gauravfs-14/adaptly/docs/component-registry.md

-# Component Registry
+# Component Registry Guide

-The Component Registry is the heart of Adaptly's AI system.
-It tells the AI what components are available, their properties, use cases, and space requirements.
-This guide covers everything you need to know about registering and managing components.
+The component registry is the heart of Adaptly.
+It tells the AI about your components, their capabilities, and how they should be used.
+This guide covers everything you need to know about configuring your components for AI understanding.

-## 🎯 What is the Component Registry?

-The Component Registry is a JSON configuration file (`adaptly.json`) that defines:

-- **Available Components**: What components the AI can use
+## 📋 Overview

+The component registry is defined in `adaptly.json` and serves as a bridge between your React components and the AI.
+It provides the AI with:

-- **Component Properties**: What props each component accepts
+- **Component descriptions** - What each component does
+- **Property definitions** - What props are available and their types
-- **Use Cases**: When each component should be used
+- **Use cases** - When and why to use each component
-- **Space Requirements**: How much space each component needs
+- **Space requirements** - How much space each component needs
-- **Component Metadata**: Descriptions, categories, and more

-## 📁 Registry File Structure
+## 🏗️ Registry Structure

 ### Basic Structure